-About 84% of the UK population have some sort of internet access in their home.
-A great many report being unhappy with the speeds they get from their internet connection.
-In fact around 20% of all calls to ISPs relate to customers frustrations at their slow connection speeds.
+About 96% of the UK population have some sort of internet access in their home.
+A great many, however, still report being unhappy with the speeds they get from their internet connection.
+In fact, around 20% of all calls to ISPs relate to customers frustrations at their slow connection speeds.

 It is easy to jump to the conclusion that your ISP is at fault if your high-speed internet is crawling, but the reasons for under performing speeds are numerous.
 Often they relate to the way you have your internet connection configured once it gets to your front door and the limitations of WiFi.

-These are issues that don't affect a wired connection, but that requires you have a your devices close to your router and accept that you'll need to snake network cable around the house.
+These are issues that don't affect any wired connections, but that requires you to have your devices close to your router and accept that you'll need to snake network cable all around the house.
 Not practical or very attractive in most situations.